 What’s In the Egg box?

-First things first, I read the instructions on charging and operating the Adrien Lastic Smart Dream Vibrating egg.
+First things first, I read the instructions on charging and operating the Adrien Lastic Smart Dream egg.
 Seems fairly simple, as I will describe below.
 I attempt to open the battery cover on the Remote Control Unit, and damn and blast, it is sealed really tight!
-Not to mention, the remote is a bit flimsy-looking so I am terrified I am going to break it (or wrench my thumb nail off trying to open the compartment!)
-Luckily Mr Bunny was able to open the compartment and save the day using one of his little tools.
-With battery inserted, the remote would operate, but the egg needed a good charging.
+Not to mention, the remote is a bit flimsy-looking so I am terrified I am going to break it.
+I have noticed though, since owning my Smart Dream Egg, that the remote has now changed, and it appears to be a better design.

 - Low frequency continuous vibrations.

 - Six fast pulses followed by a longer pulse, repeated.